-Millennium registrations are slightly more complex than other types of registration, but contain more information about the registration.
+Millennium registrations can be slightly more complex to decipher than other types of registration, but contain more information about the registration.

-The first part of a millennium registration contains the issuing town - each two letter combination relates to an area in the UK - for instance the combination NX covers vehicles registered in the North and under the governance of Stockton DVLA office.
-SA is a Scottish registration from the Glasgow office, and LO is a London registration under the Stanmore office.
+The first part of a millennium registration contains information on the issuing town - each two letter combination relates to an area in the UK - for instance the combination NX covers vehicles registered in the North, specifically under what was the governance of Stockton DVLA office.
+SA is a Scottish registration from the Glasgow region, and LO is a London registration from the Stanmore office.

 Following the two-letter combination comes a two-digit year identifier.
-The essential difference between prefix and suffix year identifiers, and millennium year identifiers, is that the year identifier on a millennium plate is a number, not a single letter, and that there are two millennium releases each year.
+The essential difference between prefix, suffix and millennium year identifiers, is that the year identifier on a millennium plate is a number, not a single letter, and that there are two millennium releases each year.

-Following the town and year identifiers come three more letters, which have no significant meaning.
+Following the town and year identifiers come three more letters, which are simply random and have no significant meaning.